chef-boneyard/chef-web-docs-2016/includes_dsl_recipe/includes_dsl_recipe_method_resources.rst

 ..
 The contents of this file are included in multiple topics.
 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

 The ``resources`` method can be used in a recipe to look up a resource in the resource collection.
+If the ``resource`` method's return value is the resource that it finds in the resource collection.
 The preferred syntax for the ``resources`` method is as follows:

 .. code-block:: ruby